Stew Pots

 Why Choose Us

-We offer high-quality stew pots from trusted brands, free shipping on orders over $150, and a price match guarantee.
-Enjoy professional-grade cooking at home with ease and style.
+We offer a carefully selected range of stew pots from trusted brands, supported by free delivery on orders over $150 and a price match guarantee.
+Enjoy dependable cookware designed to deliver consistent results and lasting performance in your kitchen.

 Stew Pot – Frequently Asked Questions (NZ)

-Many stew pots are oven-safe, allowing recipes to start on the stove and finish in the oven.
-Always check the pot’s limits, especially handles and lid, to ensure safe use.
+Many stew pots are oven-safe, allowing you to start cooking on the stovetop and finish in the oven.
+Always check the manufacturer’s temperature limits, especially for lids and handles, before oven use.

-Stew pots have thicker walls and a wide base to retain and distribute heat evenly for slow cooking.
-Stockpots are taller and better for boiling large volumes of liquid.
+Stew pots have thicker walls and a wider base to retain and distribute heat evenly, making them ideal for slow cooking.
+Stockpots are taller and designed mainly for boiling large volumes of liquid such as stocks or pasta.